substrate-developer-hub/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 1/interacting-functions.md

 }
 ```

 Notice the use of [`[#transactional]`](https://substrate.dev/rustdocs/latest/frame_support/attr.transactional.html) which we imported at the very beginning of this tutorial.
-It allows us to write helper functions that can write to storage.
+It allows us to write dispatchable functions that will only write to storage at the same time as the helper functions it calls, making sure all storage writes happen together.

 ### 3. Buy a Kitty